edsouthwood/mclogalyzer/README.md

-# MCLogalyzer #
+# MCLogalyzer - python 3 #

+**Some syntax change to make this script python3 compatible**

-This is a small Python script to analyze your Minecraft server log file and to generate some nice statistics as HTML-File.
+This is a small Python3 script to analyze your Minecraft server log file and to generate some nice statistics as HTML-File.

 <div align="center">